2023 Medicare Advantage Plans in Idaho

 4. Consider Your Healthcare Providers

-Medicare Advantage plans have healthcare provider networks.
-Unfortunately, not all specialists and primary care doctors accept all plans.
-Many people on Medicare in Idaho tell us it's difficult to find a plan their doctor accepts.
+Most Medicare Advantage plans available in Idaho use local healthcare provider networks to deliver care.
+But not all specialists and primary care doctors accept all plans.
+It can be exhausting trying to find a plan you want that your doctors will accept.
 We can help!

 Should I Choose an HMO or PPO plan?

 There are many plan options available when shopping for Medicare Advantage plans in Idaho, including HMO and PPO options.
 These are some of the differences you should consider before making a plan selection.

 - With an HMO you may pay less out-of-pocket, but you will need to choose a primary physician to coordinate your care.
 Referrals for specialists are often required.
 Except in an emergency, you must remain within the provider network.